SpiderInk/frogteam/README.md

 - Added an Output Channel called "FrogTeam.ai" that updates with every history entry and on other events.
 - Added New Member and Prompt commands to the project view to make these actions more visible.
 - Added Error message to tell yu when a team member has no aligned system prompt.
+- New prompt for requesting task/project summary
+- Wildcard prompts
+- import new prompts
+- API Key from Environment Variable

 <br>
 08-08-2024